Nerwyn/android-tv-card/README.md

 - Slider is now animated like Home Assistant tile and Mushroom sliders.
 - Slider purpose can be changed by creating a custom action for `slider`.
 - Alter CSS of slider by using the [`style`](#slider-style) field in the `slider` custom action.
-- Change slider range, step size, and attribute to work with different entities and services.
+- Change slider range, step size, and value attribute to work with different entities and services.
   - Range defaults to [0,1] but can be changed for media players that use different volume ranges.
   - Step defaults to one hundredth of slider range.
-  - Attribute defaults to state but can instead be used to track any numeric attribute of an entity.
+  - Value attribute defaults to state but can instead be used to track any numeric attribute of an entity.
 - Slider style now follows theme.
 - Slider has a tooltip which shows up when the slider is held down on which displays it's current value.